 Normal dog behaviours can turn destructive if you are not careful.
 Below are the most common abnormal behaviors in dogs and ways to manage them:

 Incessant yipping and howling happen for various reasons.
 Learning its main cause is essential for you to address these behavior problems.
 The usual reasons behind excessive barking are:

 Manage this abnormal dog behaviour by teaching your puppy the ‘quiet’ command.
 Ignore him if he keeps yipping.
 Only give a reward and your attention the second he stops.

 Also, ensure that his daily exercise needs are met to keep him from becoming high-strung.
-Learn more about stopping your dog from excessively barking here.

 This abnormal dog behaviour is also known as overgrooming.
 It is a common sign that your pooch is suffering from a health problem such as allergies.